Rachel Zegler

-Rachel Anne Zegler (/ˈzɛɡlər/ ZEG-lər; born May 3, 2001) is an American actress and singer.
-She gained wide recognition for her performance as María in Steven Spielberg's film adaptation West Side Story (2021), winning the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.
+Rachel Anne Zegler (/ˈzɛɡlər/ born May 3, 2001) is an American actress and singer.
+Zegler gained recognition for her performance as María in Steven Spielberg's film adaptation of the musical West Side Story (2021), for which she earned the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.

 She has since portrayed Anthea in the superhero action film Shazam!
-Fury of the Gods (2023), Lucy Gray Baird in the teen dystopian drama The Hunger Games: The Ballad of Songbirds & Snakes (2023), and the titular character in the musical fantasy Snow White (2025), which generated significant controversy and was considered to be a box-office bomb.
-On stage, she made her Broadway debut playing Juliet in Romeo and Juliet (2024), and her West End debut as the titular character in the musical Evita (2025).
+Fury of the Gods (2023), Lucy Gray Baird in the teen dystopian drama The Hunger Games: The Ballad of Songbirds & Snakes (2023), and the titular character in the musical fantasy Snow White (2025).

+Zegler made her Broadway debut playing Juliet in Romeo and Juliet (2024) and her West End debut as the titular character in the musical Evita (2025), for which she won the Laurence Olivier Award for Best Actress in a Musical.

 Early life and education

 Rachel Anne Zegler was born in Hackensack, New Jersey, on May 3, 2001, to Gina and Craig Zegler.
 She was named after the fictional character Rachel Green from the TV series Friends.
-She has an older sister.
-Her mother is of Colombian descent; her maternal grandmother immigrated from Barranquilla to the United States in the 1960s.
-Her father is of Polish descent.
+She has an older sister named Jacqueline.
+Her mother was born in the United States to Colombian immigrants and was raised partly in Barranquilla.
+Her father is of distant Polish descent.

 Zegler grew up in Clifton, New Jersey.
-She says she faced racial discrimination on social media during her childhood due to her mixed ethnicity.
+She recalls that, as a child, she faced racial discrimination on social media due to her Hispanic heritage, though she also said she experienced privilege as a lighter-skinned person of Latin American descent.
 Zegler became a fan of the theater after seeing her first Broadway show, Beauty and the Beast, at age four.
-Her first acting role came when she was 12, when she played Shprintze in a play of Fiddler on the Roof.
-She then decided she wanted to be an actress, and began taking voice and acting lessons.
+Her first acting role came at age 12, playing Shprintze in a production of Fiddler on the Roof.
+She decided then that she wanted to be an actress and began taking voice and acting lessons.

-Zegler attended Immaculate Conception High School, where she starred in several musicals, playing Belle in Beauty and the Beast (2016), Ariel in The Little Mermaid (2017), Dorothy Brock in 42nd Street (2018), and Princess Fiona in Shrek the Musical (2019).
+Zegler attended the Catholic all-girls Immaculate Conception High School in Lodi, New Jersey, where she starred in several musicals, playing Belle in Beauty and the Beast (2016), Ariel in The Little Mermaid (2017), Dorothy Brock in 42nd Street (2018), and Princess Fiona in Shrek the Musical (2019).
 For all four performances, she received Metropolitan High School Theater Award nominations for the Actress in a Leading Role category.
-Her other roles have included Serena in Legally Blonde, Cosette in Les Misérables, and Millie in Thoroughly Modern Millie.
 She graduated on June 2, 2019, as salutatorian.
-Her YouTube channel was active from July 2015 to August 2023 and also garnered media coverage.
+Her YouTube channel was active from July 2015 to August 2023 and garnered media coverage.